Built by a reader.

 • Would people be into that??
 I would, as a reader.
 Currently I just open new tabs for every recommendation I see on Reddit and, well, that's how I got here to start.

-On Pricing
+On pricing

-A Note on AO3
+A note on AO3

 WIP Inbox is not affiliated with the OTW or Archive of Our Own.
 WIP Inbox works with the emails AO3 already sends you — it doesn't scrape AO3, it has no special access, and it doesn't interact with the archive in any way that strains its infrastructure.
-Please universe, no more A03 downtime.
+Please universe, no more AO3 downtime.

 AO3 exists because a community built it and continues to fund it.
-If you use WIP Inbox and you don't already donate to the OTW, please consider it — you can do so at donate.transformativeworks.org.
-WIP Inbox is a small tool on top of something much more important.
+If you don't already donate to the OTW, please consider it — you can do so at donate.transformativeworks.org.

-For Authors
+For authors

 The goal is more engaged readers, not fewer.
 Someone who knows exactly where they left off in your fic is more likely to come back and finish it, leave a comment, and hit kudos than someone who lost their place and never quite made it back.
 WIP Inbox is on your side.
 It just lives in your readers' inboxes.